etsangsplk/kubernetes-sidecar-diagnostics/README.md

   This is for testing purpose, to demonstrate how the sidecar monitor log files of the main application.

+* TestCustomConfig

+  This is for testing purpose, to demonstrate how to provide a custom config file for the fluentd sidecar.

 ## Project Setup
 The images are stored in a private docker registry.
 To set the project up, you need to use your own images.
 1. Build docker images for the main application and sidecar app